-Find the search bar.
+You will see a very busy page.
+Don't worry, you don't need to look at each picture or read each line.
+Just find the search bar.
 On android phones it is at the top of the screen.

-On iPhones click on the Search icon at the bottom right corner.
+On iPhones click on the Search icon in the bottom right corner.

-(Point to the magnifying glass icon or draw one on the board).
+(Point to the magnifying glass icon or draw one on the board)